syncfusion-content/xamarin.ios-docs/xamarin-ios/SfSchedule/Populating-Appointments.md

 # Populating Appointments

-Schedule control has an inbuilt capability to handle the appointment arrangement internally based on the ScheduleAppointment collections.
-ScheduleAppointment is a class, which holds the details about the appointment to be rendered in schedule.
+Schedule control has an built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointment` collections. `ScheduleAppointment` is a class, which holds the details about the appointment to be rendered in schedule.
 Schedule Appointments collection can be provided to schedule using the following method.

 ## Adding appointments using Collection

-ScheduleAppointment has some basic properties such as StartTime, EndTime, Subject and some  additional information about the appointment can be added using Color, Notes, Location, All Day, Recursive properties.
+`ScheduleAppointment` has some basic properties such as StartTime, EndTime, Subject and some additional information about the appointment can be added using Color, Notes, Location, All Day, Recursive properties.

-Create the collection of the ScheduleAppointments by setting required details using above mentioned properties for each appointment.
+Create the collection of the `ScheduleAppointments` by setting required details using above mentioned properties for each appointment.
 And then assign the created collection to the `Appointment` property of `SfSchedule` as like in below code example.

 {% highlight c# %}